DaniDipp/krungor/README.md

 there are some things you have to keep in mind when creating commands:
 - command names can not have spaces and only `-` and `_` are allowed as special characters
-- commands can be up to 32 characters long
+- command names can be up to 32 characters long
 - options are specified like this: `{option_name:Fancy description for cool option!}`
 - option names have the same limits as command names
 - each option must have a description (everything after the colon)